chiamp/fast-reinforcement-learning/README.md

 Fast reinforcement learning using non-linear reward functions is represented by the orange line, and fast reinforcement learning using task vectors is represented by the blue line.

-As you can see, the agent using the non-linear reward functions to approximate the transition rewards perform marginally better than the agent using task vectors.
+As you can see, the agent using the non-linear reward functions to approximate the transition rewards performs marginally better than the agent using task vectors.
 With some tweaking of the reward function's neural network hyperparameters and the choice and number of tasks used, there could be potential for this framework to perform even better.

 Using a function approximator like a neural network to model the reward function theoretically allows this framework to generalize to the reward dynamics of any task, linear or non-linear.
 It is definitely worth exploring some more!

 ## Future Work

+### Improving the Fast Reinforcement Learning Framework
 So far, the fast reinforcement learning framework allows the agent to use a generalized policy that draws from past experience, to make better actions than it would make if it started learning from scratch.
 But as we've seen, Q-learning will eventually outperform the generalized policy as Q-learning theoretically converges to an optimal policy, whereas there's no such guarantee for the generalized policy.

-We've seen that the generalized policy's initial baseline performance is much better than Q-learning, where the agent is starting from scratch.
+However, we've seen that the generalized policy's initial baseline performance is much better than Q-learning, where the agent is starting from scratch.
 Naturally, an extension of the algorithms put forth by the paper is to let the agent leverage the strong initial baseline performance of the generalized policy, while learning a new successor feature function for the current task at hand, using a modified version of Q-learning.

 The algorithm would be as follows:
 * Given a set of learned successor feature functions from previous tasks, <img src="https://render.githubusercontent.com/render/math?math=\Psi=\{\psi^\pi_1(s,a)\,...,\psi^\pi_n(s,a)\}">, add a new, randomly initialized successor feature function <img src="https://render.githubusercontent.com/render/math?math=\psi^\pi_{n %2B 1}"> to the set for the new task